SAP/ui5-linter/README.md

 Currently, it identifies deprecated API usage, global variables, and more to prepare your project for [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).

+> [!NOTE]
+> This project is still in development.
+While the current version already provides good value, it is not yet covering all aspects and not all best practices for UI5 2.x.
+Stay tuned for updates!

 ## Requirements

 - [Node.js](https://nodejs.org/) Version v20.11.0, v21.2.0 or higher